CreatorOS/Variables/Learn.md

 ```

 ## Immutable
+Immuntable

 Immutable variables are like constants.
 Values of immutable variables can be set inside the constructor but cannot be modified afterwards.
+The constructor is called exactly once when the contract is deployed.

 - Helpful for setting constant variables at time of deployment and not hardcoding like in case of `constant`.